|Current Job:||Chief of Staff at Boeing Defense, Space & Security|

 The great thing about the Nunn School is that it opens a lot of doors, so if you know exactly what you want to do and are ready to drill down, you can do that.
 But as someone who wasn’t 100% sure what he wanted to be when he grew up, and imagining other students may be feeling the same way, I say make the most of the curriculum while you’re at Tech.
 Take classes you wouldn’t take otherwise.
 Even if you can’t take it for credit, talk to the professor and sit in.
 If you choose to intern, don’t go back to the same place more than once, unless there is a particularly compelling reason.
 Study abroad.
 Multiple times.
 In short, explore.

-To the Nunn School: I speak like I’m an old-timer, even though I only graduated three years ago, but having been there for five years, I have seen the school grow by leaps and bounds.
-The implementation of the IAML degree, and the enlargement of the school in terms of faculty, degree programs and ancillary opportunities (like study abroad) have reinforced the Nunn School’s reputation as a top-notch, tightly integrated school of international affairs.
-The School’s recent acceptance into APSIA as a full member has only further enhanced its profile, and I’m proud to be an alumnus.
+To the Nunn School: I speak like I’m an old-timer, even though I only graduated thirteen years ago, but having been there for five years, I have seen the school grow by leaps and bounds.
+The implementation of the International Affairs and Modern Languages degree, and the enlargement of the school in terms of faculty, degree programs and ancillary opportunities (like study abroad) have reinforced the Nunn School’s reputation as a top-notch, tightly integrated school of international affairs.
+The School’s acceptance into APSIA as a full member has only further enhanced its profile, and I’m proud to be an alumnus.
 Keep doing what you’re doing, but my advice is to not grow too much or too fast.
 The School’s strength, at least from my perspective, comes from its small size, tight-knit community and relative selectivity.
 Keep those elements in place.